DivergentClouds/riw-16/README.md

 ## Assembly Language

 ### Notes

 - $ specifies a register
-- The lack of a prefix specifies a immediate
+- The lack of a `$` prefix specifies a immediate
-- Immediates may be prefixed with either `0b` `0o` or `0x` to specify what base the number is in
+- Immediates may be prefixed with either `0b`, `0o`, `0d` or `0x` to specify
+what base the number is in
-  - `0b` is binary,`0o` is octal, `0x` is hexadecimal
+  - `0b` is binary,`0o` is octal, `0d` is decimal and `0x` is hexadecimal
   - If a number is not prefixed then it is assumed to be decimal
+- Underscores in immediates are ignored
-- An 8-bit immediate may be represented by an ASCII character surrounded by single quotes
+- A series of octet immediates may be represented by a series of characters surrounded by single or double quotes
+- Identifiers are strings of the form `[a-zA-Z_][a-zA-Z0-9_]*`
+- Identifiers may be used in place of an immediate
+- An identifier may not be defined if it has been previously defined
+- Forward references to identifiers are valid
+- If an immediate is too large for an instruction, the assembler must emit an error
+  - If the bit width of an immediate is specified
+- Some operators may optionally be suffixed with `w`, `o`, `n` or `b` to specify the bit width of the result
+  - `w` is 16-bit, `o` is 8-bit, `n` is 4-bit, `b` is 1-bit
+  - If the operator is not suffixed, it is assumed to be 16-bit
+  - The affected operators are `+`, `+|`, `-` and `-|`
+- Operators are left associative
 - Line comments are started with `;`

 ### Instructions